David collins Blake

 24 “ x 36” - Framed cold wax and oil on a clapbord panel signed by artist.
 This is the first “full size” piece that I have tried using cold wax and Oil Paint.
 The base coat on the claybord panel is acrylic, topped by multiple coats of cold wax and oil paint applied with breyers of various sizes.
 It’s been humbling trying to figure out how to apply the multiple coats without creating a muddy — bloody — mess.

-A Philosopher’s Studio Practice
+A retired Philosopher’s Studio Practice

 24” x 36”.
 Framed acrylic on stretched canvas signed by artist.
 A single brush (from Home Depot) was used to create this piece, and now in a fitting end that brush will live on a part of the artwork it created.